Efficient Scaling of LLM Training with Flexible Context Parallelism: Method

 \subsection{Polynomial-Time Problem Solving}

 To efficiently solve the NP-hard problem defined in Eq.~\eqref{eq:minimize_time}, we propose a two-stage approximation algorithm: Memory-aware Sequence Packing followed by Dynamic Programming Resource Allocation.
-This significantly reduces the search space to find an approximate optimal solution while ensuring hardware constraints are strictly met.
+This significantly reduces the computational complexity and is able to find an approximate optimal solution while ensuring hardware constraints are strictly met.

 \textbf{Stage 1: Atomic Sequence Grouping via Best-Fit Decreasing (BFD). } To mitigate memory fragmentation and reduce the number of decision variables, we first group heterogeneous sequences into \textit{atomic sequence groups}.
 We sort all sequences in $\mathcal{B}$ in descending order of their memory requirements.
 For each long sequence, we determine its minimum required CP degree $d_{\min, k'} = \lceil \mathcal{M}(s_k) / E \rceil$, effectively initializing a ``bin'' with capacity $d_{\min, k'} \cdot E$.
 We then employ a BFD strategy to greedily pack shorter sequences into the remaining memory headroom of these established bins.
 This transforms the original set of $K$ sequences into $K'$ atomic groups $\{\mathcal{G}_1, \dots, \mathcal{G}_{K'}\}$, where $K' \leq K$.
 Each group $\mathcal{G}_k$ is treated as a single scheduling unit that requires at least $d_{\min, k'}$ ranks to satisfy memory constraint.
-Note that this avoids communication redundancy caused by packing massive short sequences.
+Note that this successfully avoids communication redundancy caused by packing massive short sequences.

 \paragraph{Stage 2: Optimal Resource Assignment via 2D-Dynamic Programming.} Given the atomic groups, we propose a 2D dynamic programming approach to determine the optimal CP degree $d_p$ and assignment $A_{k,p}$ for each group.
 Let $DP[i][j]$ denote the minimum achievable \textit{makespan} (i.e., the maximum execution time among all groups) for the first $i$ atomic groups utilizing a total of $j$ ranks.
 The state transition is defined as: